gcmt/vessel.nvim/README.md

 #### marks.locals and maks.globals

-The pool of marks the plugin chooses from when automatically picking the letter for you
+The pool of marks the plugin chooses from when automatically picking the letter for you.

 ```lua
 vessel.opt.marks.locals = "abcdefghijklmnopqrstuvwxyz"